Bring your own database (BYOD)

 You can't export composite entities into your own database

 Currently, composite entities aren't supported.
-You must export individual entities that make up the composite entity.
-However, you can export both the entities in the same data project.
+You must export individual entities that make up the composite entity which can be done in the same data project.

 Entities that don't have unique keys can't be exported by using incremental push